katrinleinweber/Git-for-bio-scientists/git-it-on.md

 > - sync changes via Git server (like comments  in JPY-PDF)
 > - public & private servers available
 > - collisions only if same lines are edited (Dropbox?)
+> - DEMO: `Paper-Now-Achmi...`

 ### Summary of Git's properties

 #### Technically

-> - works with any type of file, esp. basic text
+> - works very well for text, semi-well for images
 > - gives you control over, and knowledge plus proof of, file changes
 > - gratis backup & cheap syncing